voiceflow/alexa-runtime/README.md

-# alexa-client
+# alexa-runtime

 [![codecov](https://codecov.io/gh/voiceflow/alexa/branch/master/graph/badge.svg?token=WHYHNCC9FW)](https://codecov.io/gh/voiceflow/alexa)

-`alexa-client` is an http webhook service that handles alexa requests and generates a response.
+`alexa-runtime` is an http webhook service that handles alexa requests and generates a response.
 It manages the state of the user based on the programs (flows) made on the Voiceflow Creator tool.
+This is an interface between the [voiceflow/runtime]()

 > ⚠️ **This repository is still undergoing active development**: Major breaking changes may be pushed periodically and the documentation may become outdated - a stable version has not been released